Ethns/ethns.github.io/README.md

-# Welcome to Ethan's web site!
+# Welcome to Ethan's world!